moberwasserlechner/capacitor-filesharer/README.md

 ## Platform: iOS

+No further config is needed.
 On iOS the plugin is registered automatically by Capacitor.

 ## Platform: Electron